-Pierre Cardin, (b.
-1922) a Frenchman, studied architecture but worked as a cutter for a tailor.
+Pierre Cardin, (July 2, 1922 – December 29, 2020) born in Italy and a naturalized Frenchman, studied architecture but worked as a cutter for a tailor.
 In 1939 he became an apprentice to a tailor in Vichy.
 After WWII he worked as an assistant; first at Paquin, and then at Schiaparelli, before becoming the head of the workrooms at Christian Dior in 1946.
 He was at Dior in 1947 and helped develop the “New Look” which made Dior’s fame.

 Starting in the late 1960s, Cardin began licensing his name.
 At one time there were over 800 different licenses.
 Unfortunately this has worked to eclipse the innovative work he did in the 1960s.
 The vintage collector will likely find Cardin designs from the 1950s, 1960s, and very early 1970s to be most desirable, as these reflect Cardin’s work more closely than the later licensed products.

 “The clothing I prefer are those I invent for a life that doesn’t yet exist – the world of tomorrow!”
 Pierre Cardin

 See vintage Pierre Cardin from VFG members on Etsy (paid link)